Joseph-Vanliew/GVSU-CIS641-XsQuadrant/index.md

 ### Approach

-We plan to take an incremental approach to development, starting with the core functionality of the video chat and expanding to additional features in subsequent iterations.
+An incremental approach to development, starting with the core functionality of the video chat and expanding to additional features in subsequent iterations.
 The backend server will be configured in Golang initially, and API endpoints for user, session, and real-time communication management will be constructed.
 The frontend interface will be created in React concurrently, with an initial emphasis on a simple user experience for initiating video conversations.

 After WebRTC-based video chatting is operational, we may incorporate the real-time messaging system and make sure it is in sync with video sessions.